 The role of firefighter is exciting and rewarding.
 Every shout is different; you never know what to expect, and there is great camaraderie between the team members.
 There is a great adrenaline surge as the appliance leaves the station, with blue lights flashing and two tones on, the crew not knowing what situation they may be about to encounter, initial information is often sketchy.
 No two shouts are ever the same.

 Community Fire Safety

 Ensuring that the fire engine is available 24/7, 365 days per year can be a struggle at times, especially during holidays and when the crew have busy work periods.
-A total of 12 crew members would allow greater flexibility for all the team, and fewer hours of commitment would be required from each person.
+A total of 12 crew members allows greater flexibility for all the team, and fewer hours of commitment required by each person.

 Recruiting RDS firefighters is a challenge for many stations.
 There are various causes for this.
 There are not many employers in the villages, farms employ fewer people, local residents tend to work outside the area, many commuting great distances, some only living in the village at weekends.

-There are women firefighters at Deddington; all will tell you what a fantastic job it is, rewarding, challenging and enjoyable.
-Women often hesitate to put themselves forward, thinking "I won't be strong enough" or "its a man's job."
+The women firefighters at Deddington will all tell you what a fantastic job it is, rewarding, challenging and enjoyable.
+Women often hesitate to put themselves forward, thinking 'I won't be strong enough' or 'it's a man's job'.
 Well, you don't know until you try it.
 You do not have to be an Olympic athlete to be a firefighter, you do have to be reasonably fit and be prepared to undertake additional fitness training if required.
 Fitness assessments are carried out, and if there are areas that need work you will be given guidance on how to improve and to reach the required level.